android/gradle-recipes/README.md

 - From `buildSrc`

 The Master branch currently represents the state of AGP 4.1.

-The agp-4.2 branch currently represents the state of AGP 4.2. the agp-7.0 branch currently represents the state of AGP 7.0
+The agp-4.2 branch currently represents the state of AGP 4.2.

+The agp-7.0 branch currently represents the state of AGP 7.0

 ## License ##